This site uses affiliate links and I may earn a commission at no extra cost to you.

 - Black pepper: (freshly cracked) For a ‘spicier’ chai spice blend.

-- Ginger: Add a pinch for zing.
+- Ginger: Add a pinch of ground ginger for zing.

 - Vanilla: Add some vanilla extract to the oil, OR add vanilla powder to the chai blend.